pprzezwanski/gulpfile/README.md

 Commands:

 * 'gulp': initial build and live preview with hmr/watch functionality.

+* 'yarn gulp': the same as 'gulp' but if we change the gulpfile.js gulp will restart automatically

 * 'gulp info': to see the choosen config options (run it as parallel in another temrinal)